-- Look up the daily OID amount for the first 1998 accrual period in which you held the instrument.
-(See Accrual period under Figuring OID, later.) - Multiply the daily OID amount by the number of days in 1998 you held the instrument during that accrual period. - Repeat (1) and (2) for any remaining 1998 accrual periods in which you held the instrument. - Add the results of (2) and (3).
-This is the OID to include in income for 1998 unless you paid an acquisition premium.
+- 1) Look up the daily OID amount for the first 1999 accrual period in which you held the instrument.
+(See Accrual period under Figuring OID using the constant yield method, next.) - 2) Multiply the daily OID amount by the number of days in 1999 you held the instrument during that accrual period. - Repeat (1) and (2) for any remaining 3) 1999 accrual periods in which you held the instrument. - 4) Add the results of (2) and (3).
+This is the OID to include in income for 1999 unless you paid an acquisition premium.
 (The reduction for acquisition premium is discussed later.)

-If your instrument is not listed in Section I-B, consult the issuer for information about the issue price, yield to maturity, and the OID that accrued for 1998.
+If your instrument is not listed in Section I-B, consult the issuer for information about the issue price, yield to maturity, and the OID that accrued for 1999.